Biss1/TableViews-MVVM/README.md

 In the 'base' folder are defined all the base classes and protocols for cells, headers, footers and their view models.
 Also base classes for view controller containing a generic view model.

 Also is implemented a sample app for showing a places in UITableView.
 The places are grouped in sections - can be grouped by category or country:

+Detailed explanation can be found in the following article: https://medium.com/@bbisera2/a-story-of-mvvm-with-uitableviews-part-1-78a682d7abb3